Coconut oil has a wide range of health benefits thanks to its unique mix of fatty acids.

-And it has been strongly linked to all sort of diseases including cancer, type 2 diabetes, and heart disease.
+And it has been strongly linked to all sorts of diseases including cancer, type 2 diabetes, and heart disease.

-If you have excess stomach fat, it's important you take steps to lose it.
+If you have excess abdominal fat, it’s important you take steps to lose it.

 Luckily, coconut oil may help rescue, thanks to its medium-chain fatty acids.

-According to a study involving 40 female with belly fat obesity, coconut oil helped reduce their waist circumference when compared to taking soybean oil (4).
+According to a study involving 40 females with belly fat obesity, coconut oil helped reduce their waist circumference when compared to taking soybean oil (4).

 Another study with 15 women saw virgin coconut oil helped reduce their appetite more than when they took extra-virgin olive oil when mixed into breakfast (5).

 Though some researches have promising results, the evidence is still limited and not yet conclusive.

 Take it as a grain of salt, and you may just be pleasantly surprised by its added benefit like this belly fat reduction.